facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Building as You Iterate

-As you work through these guides and iterate on your native module, you will need to do a native rebuild of your application to access your most recent changes from Javascript.
+As you work through these guides and iterate on your native module, you will need to do a native rebuild of your application to access your most recent changes from JavaScript.
 This is because the code that you are writing sits within the native part of your application.
-While React Native’s metro bundler can watch for changes in Javascript and rebuild JS bundle on the fly for you, it will not do so for native code.
+While React Native’s metro bundler can watch for changes in JavaScript and rebuild JS bundle on the fly for you, it will not do so for native code.
 So if you want to test your latest native changes you need to rebuild by using the `npx react-native run-ios` command.

 ### Recap✨

-You should now be able to invoke your `createCalendarEvent()` method on your native module in Javascript.
+You should now be able to invoke your `createCalendarEvent()` method on your native module in JavaScript.
 Since you are using `RCTLog` in the function, you can confirm your native method is being invoked by [enabling debug mode in your app](https://reactnative.dev/docs/debugging#chrome-developer-tools) and looking at the JS console in Chrome or the mobile app debugger Flipper.
 You should see your `RCTLogInfo(@"Pretending to create an event %@ at %@", name, location);` message each time you invoke the native module method.

 <figure>
   <img src="/docs/assets/native-modules-ios-logs.png" width="1000" alt="Image of logs." />
   <figcaption>Image of iOS logs in Flipper</figcaption>
 </figure>

-At this point you have created an iOS native module and invoked a method on it from Javascript in your React Native application.
+At this point you have created an iOS native module and invoked a method on it from JavaScript in your React Native application.
 You can read on to learn more about things like what argument types your native module method takes and how to setup callbacks and promises within your native module.

 ## Beyond a Calendar Native Module